 Eli has been working in clay since the Fall of 2007.
 They took a ceramics class with Roger Jamison during their undergraduate program at Mercer University in Macon, Georgia.
 Admittedly, they were disinterested in continuing work with clay until the class fired a small wood kiln; they were hooked.
 Eli spent the rest of their time in school making work to fire with a group of older potters in an anagama kiln in Juliette, Georgia.

 After a teaching fellowship with Public Allies in Estes Park, Colorado, Eli moved to Asheville, NC in the fall of 2011 to pursue life as a studio potter.
-In recent years, her work has evolved from simple, imprinted slab forms into a texture study on functional pots.
-She's spent countless hours in the woods of Western North Carolina, reading field guides, and hand-carving bark onto pots.
+In recent years, their work has evolved from simple, imprinted slab forms into a texture study on functional pots.
+They’ve spent countless hours in the woods of Western North Carolina, reading field guides, and hand-carving bark onto pots.
 The result is a series of true-to-life trees made from clay.
 While some work features geometric designs, those forms serve as a usable sketchbook for a break from more labor-intensive projects.
-Her goal is to create functional sculpture that allows for quiet reflection.
+Eli’s goal is to create functional sculpture that allows for quiet reflection.

 Eli lives with a large cat named Flint and a hound dog named Bonanza Jellybean, who is also the studio assistant and gallery consultant.
 Outside of clay, Eli enjoys books, travel, and anything outside.